-It is expected that all posters representing work done in association with the Calvin Engineering department would be of excellent quality and professional in appearance.
-Below are the guidelines for students to follow when creating a poster.
+It is expected that all posters representing work done in association with the Calvin Engineering department will be of excellent quality and professional in appearance.
+Below are the guidelines for creating a poster.

 - All posters shall be 32" high and 40" wide (landscape) so they will fit in the poster display track system used by the engineering department.
 Note that the display tracks cover portions of the poster, so you should leave a margin around the edges.

 - All posters shall be generated electronically.
 Students may use PowerPoint or a graphics software program (Fireworks, Photoshop, Adobe Illustrator) to create the poster.

 - The poster must include your name(s) and engineering concentration(s).
 For example; John Doe, Electrical & Computer Concentration.
 The word concentration MUST appear on the poster.

 - Often posters have rather formal sections, i.e., Abstract, Introduction, Methods, Results, Discussion, Acknowledgements, Goal and Objective.
 It is possible that not all of these categories will apply to your particular poster.
 Remember, you need to communicate as if you were talking to a general audience.

 - Some templates are available on the Instruction Graphics Department Website or see:

 - When creating a poster for internship credit (Engr.
 185, 285 or 385), work with your internship supervisor before the end of the summer.
 Employers should review how their company is represented.
 If you include their company logo somewhere on the poster, they may allow you to print the poster at work.
 Please be sure to ask first.

 - All posters should have some pictures of the project or work done.
 If you are doing an internship and have permission from your employer to take pictures, be sure to take pictures to include on the poster.
 Examples include the job site, you with co-workers, you in a lab, a client now using your product or graphs and charts of data collected.